 Sections A, B, and C opened a withering fire on the soldiers of the Essex Regiment, who piled off their lorries.
 The British put up a momentary resistance, but Sections D and E moved out across the road and flanked them on their right, and the distinctive sound of Barry’s “Peter the Painter” C96 Mauser automatic pistol (an example of one, below) let the men know their commander had joined the fight.
 The British then quickly broke and ran off to the south.
 Barry ordered a pursuit, but the soldiers continued to run, never stopping until they were back in Bandon.
 One man who didn’t run was an Irishman named White whom the column liberated.
 The British had taken to putting Irish hostages in their convoys, violating all rules of war, and White was not even a member of the Volunteers.
 He was unharmed and stayed with the column until the fight was over.

 This opening skirmish of the battle was over in less than 15 minutes.
-The plan’s execution had been faulty at the start, but had ended better than they could have hoped.
+The plan’s execution had been faulty at the start but had ended better than they could have hoped.
 Better yet, among the British dead, they found several rifles, and a large amount of ammunition to supplement their meager resources.
 But best of all, the British left behind a Lewis machine gun (below) and eight full magazines.
 Now the odds were improving, and Barry, who at that point now had a clear path to retreat, decided he wanted to fight, not run.
 His mindset had gone from escaping the British to giving them a beating.

 They barely had time to set fire to three of the lorries before Barry hurried off to the sound of firing from the east, where E Section was now engaged with British forces coming from Kinsale and Cork.
 Barry reinforced them with men from D Section, taking advantage of his interior lines.
 The group coming from Kinsale was held and then driven back by the reinforced line and retreated to the south.

-The wisdom of his disposition of his troops was demonstrated again as a group of stragglers from the column from Bandon now ran into O’Connell’s G Section protecting the right and rear of Barry’s line, saving his main line from being flanked and taken from the rear.
+The wisdom of the disposition of his troops was demonstrated again as a group of stragglers from the column from Bandon now ran into O’Connell’s G Section protecting the right and rear of Barry’s line, saving his main line from being flanked and taken from the rear.
 O’Connell drove the soldiers off so quickly that Barry recalled reinforcements he started to send him.